Superman’s home planet sucked.

 The way we perceive day-to-day stresses ultimately depends on what we’ve prepared ourselves for.
 This is where exercise comes into play.
 These experiences make other physical challenges seem gentle in comparison.
 The alternative is spreading that discomfort out across your entire life and adapting in the wrong direction—softening instead of hardening.
 Retreating instead of advancing.
 I think the moral of this particular comic is that you can’t avoid discomfort but you can choose your moments.

-Even if you’re not feeling super right now, I want to remind you that you’ve got some tremendous genetics kicking around in there.
+I want to remind you that you’ve got some tremendous genetics kicking around in there.
 Your ancestors survived floods, famine, predators, and disease.
 Nature spent a long time trying to snuff your whole family line.
 Yet, here you are, you highly-durable so-and-so!
 Some incredible combination of strength, savvy, grit, and smarts carried your DNA to the present day.
 Your very existence is proof of a hard-coded badassery.
 Nobody can take that away.

 Consistency beats intensity